dirkschreib/Decimal64/README.md

 - The own implementation is just 5% slower than the builtin `Double` (which is unsuitable for most currency calculations)

 Key findings v1.1:
 - I have never heard of `TextOutputStreamable` before.
 (Thanks Brent!)
-This is tremendous performance benefit.
+This is a tremendous performance benefit.
 - `DecimalFP64` and `Decimal64` are now faster than `Double`.
 They need 18% less time to complete the benchmark test.
 - The performance difference to `Decimal` is even higher: The benchmark test is completed in 1/5th of the time.